Suburb overview

 • Long distance to the CBD (198 km) — plan for commute time or local employment.

 3,878 residents places Port Pirie South squarely in the middle of the South Australia suburb size distribution (state median 3,699), with market depth comparable to most SA localities.
 Port Pirie South's median household income of $59,540/year is 26% below the South Australia suburb median ($80,964) — this is an affordability play where returns lean on yield and patient capital growth rather than demographic premium.
-Rent of $200/week (89% coverage of the $975/month median mortgage) leaves a gap of roughly $108/month that a typical investor bridges with negative gearing, depreciation and capital growth.
+Median rent of $340/week (as at Jan–Mar 2026, Consumer & Business Services (SA)) equates to roughly $1,473/month — about 151% of the $975/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 Port Pirie South is 198 km from Adelaide, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.

 This suburb suits yield-focused investors who are comfortable with lower liquidity.
 Employment concentration and local population trends matter more here than in metro markets.
-Local rents consume roughly 17% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 17% of household income — a dated but useful sanity check on tenant affordability.

 How Port Pirie South stacks up against the median of all South Australia suburbs in our dataset.
 Positive values mean Port Pirie South sits above the state median; negative means below.